oliback/ACC2-BENCHOP/matlab/README.md

 On windows, a latex table is produced, on other systems, a simple file with the values is saved.

 ## command line arguments
-Possible arguments to pass to Table.m:
+Possible parameters to to Table.m:
 - p1a
 - p1b
 - p1c